sbozich/sbozich.github.io/_posts/2022-07-28-behind-python-lines.md

 ---
 title: Behind Python's lines
-categories: [Python, bytecode]
+categories: [python, bytecode]
-tags: [Python, interpreter, compiler, bytecode]
+tags: [python, interpreter, compiler, bytecode]
 ---

 The final product of the user’s code in Python is .py file.
 On its execution, the source file is passed to a Python as an argument, compiled to the intermediary byte-code and then interpreted in the Python Virtual Machine.
 A lot of happenings, most of which is hidden to the user.
 Why care, if the code runs appropriately?
 There are a couple of reasons: